Equity 4 All Americans Fund

 -All children should begin investing and learning about our financial system while very young.

--Holding stocks and other assets for the future can be of greater benefit than cash payouts.
+-Holding stocks and other assets for the future can be of greater benefit than near-term cash payouts.

--Directly sharing wealth with deserving beneficiaries can benefit them more than having the government control the funds being shared.
+-Directly sharing wealth with qualified beneficiaries can benefit them more than having the government control the funds being shared.

 -Lower-income folks, including children, should be enabled to share in profits when businesses have increased earnings.

--They'll be able to do this 'automatically' through having shares in the E4AA Fund.
+-They'll be able to do this 'automatically' through shares in the E4AA Fund.